-On December 20, 2022, the Company entered into an option agreement whereby it can acquire a 100% interest in certain mineral claims located in Ontario, Canada.
+On December 20, 2022, the Company entered into an option agreement to acquire a 100% interest in certain mineral claims located in Ontario, Canada.
 The agreement was amended on April 5, 2024.
-To acquire a 100% interest, the Company is to make the following cash and share payments:
+To acquire a 100% interest, the Company was to make the following cash and share payments: